MicrosoftDocs/azure-docs/articles/data-factory/data-factory-odbc-connector.md

 [AZURE.INCLUDE [data-factory-type-repeatability-for-relational-sources](../../includes/data-factory-type-repeatability-for-relational-sources.md)]

 ## GE Historian store
-You create an ODBC linked service to link a [GE Proficy Historian (now GE Historian)](http://www.geautomation.com/products/proficy-historian) data store to an Azure Data factory as shown in the following example:
+You create an ODBC linked service to link a [GE Proficy Historian (now GE Historian)](http://www.geautomation.com/products/proficy-historian) data store to an Azure data factory as shown in the following example:

 	{
 	    "name": "HistorianLinkedService",